There are severeal carrier styles available. Which one is right for you?

 Meh dai's do take a little longer to put on than a full buckle carrier but not by much.
 You will get very quick at putting your baby in with a bit of practice.

-Some wrap conversion meh dais can be somewhat bulky to carry around (depending on the wrap used).
-This is easily solved by bringing a bag if you have and up and down toddler, or you can tie the carrier up into a handy bundle with carry handle (see this article for instructions).
-Linen meh dais fold up relatively small.
+Wraps vary in thickness so some wrap conversion meh dais can be somewhat bulky to carry around if the wrap it's made from is quite thick, but this is easily solved by bringing a bag if you have and up and down toddler, or you can tie the carrier up into a handy bundle with carry handle (see this article for instructions).

 Some people are concerned that long strap tails are at risk of getting dirty in muddy weather.
-However I found I could almost always find somewhere dry to tie the carrier on.
+However I found I could almost always find somewhere dry to tie the carrier on (and if not they are easy to wash).
 Alternatively there are clever solutions like tucking the tails into your pockets or braiding the staps to shorten them (or even partly pre tying your carrier).
 You can find some more tips here.

 A meh dai is easy to learn to use and while it's fun to explore fancy finishes with your straps you don't need to do this to enjoy your carrier.
 The basic carries are quick to tie and comfortable